Sobriety has been one of my life’s most humbling and illuminating experiences. The process, however, isn’t always comfortable.

-How many relapses are a result of people thinking they can handle it by themselves?
+How many relapses result from people thinking they can handle it by themselves?
 Sobriety will teach you humility.

 Embracing The Suck

-“Embrace the suck” is US Military speak for acknowledging that something extremely unpleasant is both necessary and unavoidable in order to move forward.
+“Embrace the suck” is US Military speak for acknowledging that something extremely unpleasant is necessary and unavoidable to move forward.

 Sobriety is FULL of these moments.

 And it’s not linear, by the way.
-There are days you will persevere at embracing the suck and others when you will fail at some aspect.
+Some days you will persevere at embracing the suck, and on others, when you fail in some aspect.

 So long as you don’t drink, you’re still headed in the right direction.
 And if you do?
 Well, you start over.